 A review of the City of Lawrence housing policy indicates there are no institutional barriers to obtain affordable housing.
-The city has adopted the 2015 International Codes (Building, Residential, Fire, Energy, Mechanical, Plumbing and Fuel Gas) and the 2014 National Electrical Code.
-The 2015 International Property Maintenance Code that has been adopted as the minimum housing code is similar to the requirements of HUD's Housing Quality Standards.
-The minimum housing code is enforced through the rental registration program that requires all rental properties located in single-family zoned areas to be inspected at least once every three years.
-All other minimum housing code is enforced on a complaint basis.
+The city has adopted the 2018 International Code Council construction codes (Building, Residential, Fire, Energy, Mechanical, Plumbing and Fuel Gas) and the 2017 National Electrical Code.
+The 2018 International Property Maintenance Code that has been adopted as the minimum housing code is similar to the requirements of HUD's Housing Quality Standards.
+The minimum housing code standards are enforced through the city's rental licensing program, which requires all rental dwelling units in the city to be annually licensed, with a minimum representative sample of a licensed property owner's total rental dwelling unit portfolio inspected by the city every three years (27 rental program minimum life safety and maintenance standards are enforced under the rental program in addition to the city's minimum housing code standards).
+All code standard deficiencies identified during rental program inspections must be promptly corrected to maintain the required license, and noncomplying owners are prosecuted in municipal court when corrections are not resolved, and a license is not maintained.
+All other minimum housing code standards compliance is enforced on a complaint basis.

 The City does not impose rent controls.
 Regulations that are designed to protect the health, safety, and welfare of citizens may affect the cost of housing.
 However, these regulations are not designed to discourage the availability of affordable housing.
-Therefore, the City of Lawrence did not propose actions or reform steps to remove or restructure such policies in 2017 program year.
+Therefore, the City of Lawrence did not propose actions or reform steps to remove or restructure such policies in 2018 program year, although a review of fees and services are ongoing.

 Work continues by affordable housing groups to look at this issue of affordable housing, and a Housing Trust Fund has been set up and funded by the City of Lawrence for use in leveraging funding for affordable housing projects.
-The board is still in the discussion stages of planning and is working through their strategic plan.
+The board has begun funding affordable housing projects and partnerships in the community.
 The City has also looked to amendments to the incentive policy and that will be a continued discussion going forward.

-Additional Resources for the City of Lawrence 2013-2017 Consolidated Plan (2017 CAPER):
+Additional Resources for the City of Lawrence 2018-2022 Consolidated Plan (2018 CAPER):

 - 1. Citizen Participation Plan (Amended 2016) - 2.
 Step Up to Better Housing Strategy (Updated 2010) - 3.
 Housing Vision Chart (Updated October 2009) - 4.
-Continuum of Care local Model (Updated January 2017) - 5.
+Continuum of Care local Model (Updated January 2018) - 5.
 Low/Mod with Census Tract/Block Group (2010 Census Data) - 6.
-2017 HOME Annual Performance Report - 7.
-2017 TBRA HOME Property Inspection List w/Results - 8.
-2017 HUD PR 26 CDBG Financial Summary - 9.
-Maps of Projects (Furnace Loan, Habitat for Humanity, Weatherization, First Time Homebuyer Assistance, Accessible Housing Program, Comprehensive Housing Rehabilitation, Emergency Loan, CHDO Set Aside) - 10.
+2018 HOME Annual Performance Report - 7.
+2018 TBRA HOME Property Inspection List w/Results - 8.
+2018 HUD PR 26 CDBG Financial Summary - 9.
+Maps of Projects (Emergency/Furnace Loans, Weatherization, First Time Homebuyer, Accessible Housing Program, Habitat for Humanity) - 10.
 Match documentation